andik101/pulsar-manager-k8s-aws/README.md

 $ kubectl apply -f pulsar-manager-batch-job.yaml
 ```

-The commands deploys the `pulsar manager` on the EKS Kubernetes cluster in the default configuration.
+The commands deploys the `pulsar manager` on the EKS cluster in the default configuration.

 The docker image used for this deployment is the Streamnative maintained pulsar-manager version 0.3.0 chart.